-Forked Fungus Beetles live in and on a shelf fungus called Artist's Conk (artists sometimes gather the fungus and draw designs on its white undersurface).
-While the beetles may occasionally walk onto the log on which the fungus is growing, most of their growing and eating and love-making and egg-laying happen on the upper or lower surface of the shelf fungus, or inside the fungus.
+Forked Fungus Beetles live in and on a shelf fungus called Artist's Conk (artists sometimes gather the fungus and etch designs on its white undersurface).
+While the beetles may occasionally walk onto the log on which the fungus is growing, most of their growing and eating and mating and egg-laying happen on the upper or lower surface of the shelf fungus, or inside the fungus.

 These beetles measure about 10 mm long, less than half an inch.
 The males have a large pair of bristly horns, while the females have a low pair of tubercules.
 They are found all over the eastern United States and across the border into Canada.